 Because Monnit sensors are battery powered it is critical that customers leave the radio inactive between transmissions to conserve power.
 A CR2032 battery that can last for a multiple of years transmits a signal every hour or two, thereby conserving power and in return preserves battery life.
 (Monnit's recommended heartbeat is not more than once every hour.)

 If transmissions from the sensor are increased and left listening for continual communication, the battery life is impacted harshly (maximum battery life could be as little as approx. 2 hours).
 This forces iMonnit to pass sensor updates to the sensor only after the sensor has turned on its radio and listens for an acknowledgment.
 During the acknowledgment, iMonnit can notify the sensor that the database (DB) has a configuration update and from there the network can communicate the update to the sensor.
 At this point the sensor acknowledges the configuration update and iMonnit marks the transaction complete (removing the pending transaction flag).

 Similar to the sensors, iMonnit can't instantly initiate communication to the gateway.
-The reason is many firewalls and security measures keep intruders from accessing the customer's network.
-Out of the box the gateway is configured to communicate with iMonnit once every five minutes.
+The reason is, many firewalls and security measures keep intruders from accessing the customer's network.
+The gateway is configured to communicate with iMonnit out of the box once every five minutes.
 (It uses the same communication protocol as your web browser does while communicating to your bank.)

 Because of the five minute heartbeat of the gateway there is a lag (delay time) between the time the user saves the configuration settings on Monnit's server and the time the gateway checks in to receive the updates.
 Only after the gateway has acknowledged the updates the sensor checks in and receives them.